I wrote this simple but powerful statement in green whiteboard marker on my window above my desk, during my very first week with Lemonade:

 Yes, we will intelligently track key metrics like Loss Ratio, Combined Ratio, and others–we just won’t obsess over them.
 We will have quality control and anti-fraud measures in place in both Underwriting and Claims, but we’ll seek to protect your money like it was our own.
 We also want to pay you what you are owed quickly, in seconds and minutes if we can, instead of days and weeks.

 This will challenge us to educate our insureds to quickly document their claims, and make ourselves rethink our own claim documentation standards – standards that have been around for decades.
 That will be the difficult part, for sure.

-The Claims process we designed incorporates trust – something currently lacking in the industry.
-We expect you will be honest with us, just as you can expect us to be honest and transparent with you.
 No, we won’t write our customers a blank check and have them self-adjust their own claims at a whim.
 And yes, there will certainly be claims made that are not covered under the terms of the policy purchased, so denials will still exist.
 But if that’s the case, we’ll tell you right away, and not go all legal on you with hard to understand reservation of rights letters and other scare tactics.

 Just the truth.
 That’s honest business.